 How We Can Help

 The Department of Labor and USCIS regulations for the special sheepherder green card process are complex and nonintuitive.
+Please contact us for anfy help with Green Card Application Process.
 We are very familiar with this process and can assist the sheep farmer sponsor foreign sheepherders who qualify.
-Please contact us.